 We mainly perform the UX audit when we redesign your product, but some aspects of it do get transferred into the pre-design phase of a totally new project as well.

 For a new product we design from scratch, instead of an audit, we focus on user personas, customer journeys, and clearly defined business goals and objectives before we move on to ideation.

-To learn more about the UX audit process and how to successfully perform one yourself, check out our easily downloadable e-book on this exact topic:
+To learn more about the UX Discovery and how to successfully perform one yourself, check out our easily downloadable Kit on this exact topic: